 Our Collaboration: Internal and External Partnerships

-If you are interested in partnering with the Biocomplexity Institute of Virginia Tech, contact Executive Director Calvin Ribbens.
+If you are interested in partnering with the Biocomplexity Institute of Virginia Tech, contact Executive Director Cal Ribbens.
 General information about business operations can also be obtained by contacting our Director of Finance, Kirk Felton.